adamrangwala/act-math-practice-web/act-math-mern-app/QUESTION_DESIGN.md

     -   The options will be rendered as a left-aligned list.
     -   The option letters (F, G, H, J, K) will be vertically aligned with each other.
     -   The option text (the numbers or phrases) will also be vertically aligned with each other, regardless of the width of the preceding letter.

+-   **Diagram Display in Solution:**
+    -   If a question contains a `diagramSvg`, the frontend must render that same diagram again within the solution view.
+This prevents the user from having to scroll up to reference the diagram while reading the explanation.

 This ensures a consistent and professional presentation for every question.